-This summer has been one of the wettest seasons for many of us across the United States.
+This summer, while very warm, can also be some of the wettest times of the year for many of us across the United States.
 Whether you’re traveling to new places, photographing an event, or shooting a family, rain can put a damper on your plans.
 Weather shouldn’t ruin your afternoon and we’re determined to find the silver lining to a wet day.
 From understanding the importance of being prepared to testing your equipment, we’ve got tips for shooting in the rain that will help you be prepared for the next big storm (and maybe a little excited to test your skills!)

 The first thing you’ll want to do when shooting in the rain is making sure that your gear is up-to-snuff.
 You don’t want to worry about getting soaked or ruining your equipment, so make sure that you are wearing waterproof materials, have some extra umbrellas, a raincoat and rain boots.
 Along with covering yourself, you’ll want to make sure that you protect all of your expensive gear.
 Here are the items you’ll need to invest in:

 - Waterproof Camera Case: Great investment, will save you stress and give you peace of mind for all weather conditions and shoots.

 - Lens Hood: A lens hood has two major benefits.
 First, it will help keep raindrops from grazing your camera lens.
 Secondly, it will help protect your equipment from scratches in the event of an accidental fall (which we all know can happen).